 In Power Pivot, hierarchies are groupings of data elements that share a logical upper-lower relationship.
 For example, a geographic hierarchy might be state, county, and city; state is hierarchically above county (and contains many counties), county is above city (and contains many cities).

-Using hierarchies in Power Pivot enable the creation of reports that can drill-down into data.
+Using hierarchies in Power Pivot enables the creation of reports that can drill-down into data.

-Anna decides that looking at the Sector and Sub-Industry as a hierarchy would be interesting, especially if she can create a report that would let people drill-down into a given Sector.
-There are multiple ways to create hierarchies in Power BI; Anna decides to create a hierarchy in the Diagram View of Power Pivot.
+Anna decides looking at Sector and Sub-Industry as a hierarchy would be interesting, especially if she can create a report that lets people drill-down into a given Sector.
+There are multiple ways to create hierarchies in Power Pivot; Anna decides to create a hierarchy in the Diagram View.

-To create a hierarchy in the SP500 Annual Data table, Anna right-clicks the table in Diagram View, and selects Hierarchy from the menu that appears.
+To create a hierarchy in the SP500 Annual Data table, Anna right-clicks the table in Diagram View, and a menu appears that enables her to create a hierarchy.

-She names the hierarchy Sector and Sub-Industries, and includes the Sector field and the Sub Industry field from the SP 500 table.
+Now she's ready to create the hierarchy.
+She selects the SP500 Annual Data and names the hierarchy Sector and Sub-Industries, and includes the Sector field and the Sub Industry field from the SP500 Annual Data table.
 The order in which the fields are arranged establishes the hierarchy.

-With the relationships established, and the hierarchy created, Anna is ready to start building reports.
+With the relationships established and the hierarchy created, Anna is ready to start building reports.
 She wants the reports to be dynamic and engaging, with lots of cool visuals.
 And she wants them to be interactive, so when she posts them, her coworkers can review and analyze the data in ways that are meaningful – or most interesting – to them.
-The self-service Power BI feature that gives her all that, and more, is Power View.
+The self-service BI feature that enables her to do all that, and more, is Power View.

 To learn more about Power Pivot, and DAX, visit the following links: